JunW62/SBA308/README.md

 - **Date Validation**: Ensures that the submission and due dates are in the correct `YYYY-MM-DD` format and are valid dates.
 - **Score Processing**: Calculates individual assignment scores and deducts points for late submissions.
+- **Future Assignment**: Assignments not yet due are excluded from the results and average calculations.
 - **Average Calculation**: Computes the average score for each learner based on their assignment scores.
 - **Error Handling**: Provides error messages for invalid data such as incorrect date formats, invalid possiable points or mismatched course IDs.